Kajatin/hue-gpt/README.md

 ### Philips Hue

 You also, of course, will need a Philips Hue setup with a bridge and at least one light.
-You should register your app with the bridge and add the credentials to the `HUE_APP_KEY` and the URL of the bridge to `HUE_BASE_URL` environment variables.
+You should register your app with the bridge and add the credentials in the app along with the URL of the bridge.
 You can get started with the [official guide](https://developers.meethue.com/develop/hue-api-v2/getting-started/).

 ### Docker